justinrboone/linux-server-configuration/README.md

 * @abha_356405465602580

 ### Digital Ocean
-* 'How To Deploy a Flask Application on an Ubuntu VPS' https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
+* '_How To Deploy a Flask Application on an Ubuntu VPS_' https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
-* 'How To Secure PostgreSQL on an Ubuntu VPS' https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps
+* '_How To Secure PostgreSQL on an Ubuntu VPS_'
+  https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps